cjus/modern-web-seed/extended-docs.md

 ## You're now ready to customize the seed app

-You're not ready build your own application based on the Modern web seed app.
+You're now ready build your own application based on the Modern web seed app.
 You have two ways to go about that: automated and manual methods.

 ### Automated prep